acend/container-basics-training/content/en/docs/14.0/_index.en.md

 ## Docker Hub alternatives

-There are a couple of other public registries available, such as for example <https://quay.io/>
+There are a couple of other public registries available, such as <https://quay.io/> for example

 ## Private registries

 A docker registry can be deployed on premises as well.
-Most of the available artifact repository applications like for example Nexus and Artifactory are also able to manage Docker images.
+Most of the available artifact repository applications such as Nexus and Artifactory are able to manage Docker images as well.

 ## Automated integrated Docker build from GitHub